Nifty Oct futures trade at premium

-The NSE's India VIX, a gauge of market's expectation of volatility over the near term, remained unchanged at 20.38.
+The NSE's India VIX, a gauge of market's expectation of volatility over the near term, fell 1.95% to 20.715.

-Wipro, Reliance Inds and Bajaj Finance were the top traded individual stock futures contracts in F&O segment of NSE.
+RIL, Infosys and Dr. Reddy's were the top traded individual stock futures contracts in F&O segment of NSE.

 Powered by Capital Market - Live News